 Boardwalks and Grounds – Enjoy wildlife in a natural setting while walking the boardwalk that runs throughout the park.
 Along the landscaped walks, native shrubs and flowers thrive in the sound and marsh.

-Park hours are Monday though Saturday from 9 a.m. to 5 p.m. and Sunday from 12 to 5 p.m.
-Admission is $10 for adults, $7 for ages 3 to 17 and free for children 2 and younger.
+Park hours are Monday through Saturday from 9 a.m. to 5 p.m. and Sunday from 12 to 5 p.m.
+Admission is $11.95 for adults, $8.95 for ages 3 to 17 and free for children age 2 and younger.
+Military adults and seniors ages 65 and older pay $10.95.
 Museum Store hours are Tuesday through Saturday from 10 a.m. to 5 p.m.
-The Ticket Sales Shop is pen daily during park hours.
+The Ticket Sales Shop is open daily during park hours.